Ev-Bro/glossary/ai-glossary.md

 **Recommender Systems:** A subclass of information filtering systems that seek to predict the "rating" or "preference" a user would give to an item.

 **Robotics:** The branch involving the design, construction, operation, and application of robots, integrating systems for control, sensory feedback, and information processing.

+**Rules-Based AI:** An approach that uses predefined rules for decision-making or problem-solving, relying on logical reasoning.

 ## Neural Networks & Models